dart-lang/site-www/src/_guides/language/sound-problems.md

 </li>

 <li markdown="1">
-  Run the analyzer with the `--strong` tag.
-This tag takes precedence over the strong mode setting in the analysis options file (if the file exists), and shows strong mode errors and warnings:
+  Run the analyzer with the `--strong` tag:

 {% prettify sh %}
 dartanalyzer --strong <file-or-directory>